Stay Fit and Fed with these Virginia Day Trips

 Do: Shenandoah National Park

 A no-brainer: Virginia boasts a world-class national park in 200,000-acre Shenandoah, what with its rich hardwood forests, gnarled ridgelines, dime-a-dozen waterfalls, and acorn-scarfing black bears.
-You’ve got 500-plus miles of hiking trails at your disposal (100 of them along the Appalachian Trail) for laidback dayhikes or multiday treks through Blue Ridge backcountry.
+You’ve got 500-plus miles of hiking trails (100 of them along the Appalachian Trail) for laidback day hikes or multi-day treks through the Blue Ridge backcountry.

 Eat: Pulp